 Are you running a business in Missouri that has to sell alcohol?
-Whether you run a groceries shop, a restaurant or are just organizing a summer event, you will need a Missouri liquor license to legally sell alcohol.
+Whether you run a grocery shop, a restaurant or are just organizing a summer event, you will need a Missouri liquor license to legally sell alcohol.

 Depending on your needs, you will have to obtain a particular type of retail license that fits the circumstances.
 In most cases, you will have to undergo a typical licensing process that involves posting a liquor bond.
-You need to meet all requirements, so that state authorities grant you the right to sell liquor.
+You need to meet all requirements so that state authorities grant you the right to sell liquor.

 Below is our brief licensing guide for Missouri alcohol retailers that can help you get started with alcohol sales in the state.

 Get acquainted with the Missouri liquor license requirements

 You may need a retail liquor license for a variety of purposes.
 The exact type of license you will need to obtain depends on the activities you want to engage in.
 Besides retail licenses, there are also wholesaler, manufacturer, solicitor and wine direct shipper licenses.
 They are all provided by the Missouri Department of Public Safety’s Alcohol and Tobacco Control.
 You can consult all license options on its website.

 Among the retail licenses, there are five main categories with further options for each: